openframeworks/ofBook/11_sound/chapter.md

 Assuming this isn't your intent, you can generally blame clipping on a misbehaving addition or subtraction in your code.
 A multiplication of any two numbers between -1 and 1 will always result in another number between -1 and 1.

-If you *want* distortion, it's much more common to use a waveshaping algorithm instead of trying to find a way to make clipping sound good [todo: link].
+If you *want* distortion, it's much more common to use a [waveshaping algorithm](http://music.columbia.edu/cmc/musicandcomputers/chapter4/04_06.php) instead of trying to find a way to make clipping sound good.

 ### Latency